-Probably, one thing that might have fuelled the interest of Apple in Lighthouse could be the fact that the start-up focused more on introducing an assistant than a security camera.
+One thing that might have fueled the interest of Apple in Lighthouse could be the fact that the start-up focused more on introducing an assistant than a security camera.
 The natural language processing system powered by Lighthouse allowed customers to ask questions like:

 - Did the dog sitter come yesterday?

 The system was able to answer questions like these by providing relevant footage.

 Reportedly, Lighthouse shut down its operations toward the end of 2018 when its home security camera failed to perform better due to stiff competition from well-established players like Wyzem, Ring and Nest.

 The camera powered by Lighthouse cost $299.
 You needed to subscribe to its paid version to be able to use its AI features.
 The camera also offered push notification services to alert users when someone arrived at their home.
 However, to reduce the number of false positives, the camera was successful in filtering out noises like pet movements and shadows.

 According to a report by Intellectual Property Publications IAM, Apple snapped a total of eight patents and patent applications right after the Lighthouse stopped its operations.
 Some of these patents are all about establishing two-way communication between the camera and other devices.